 If you feel uncertain about filing a lawsuit now, there is no pressure or obligation to make a decision at this moment.
 We recommend speaking with one of our attorneys first, who will help you consider the best approach for you and your loved ones.
 Many people wait until after a legal consultation to decide if they want to pursue their case.

-Contact the 3M Earplug Lawsuit Attorneys at Searcy Denney
+3M Earplug Lawsuit Attorneys at Searcy Denney

 If you have been diagnosed with tinnitus or suffered hearing loss of any kind while serving in the military and used 3M’s dual-ended earplugs, your injury was more than a sacrifice for honorably serving your country.
 3M allegedly knowingly sold the defective earplugs to the U.S. government for use by military serving in combat.